 Puppies are born black and will start to show markings of gold on the ears and legs first with intermingling black hairs in the tan until they reach maturity.
 The change from a puppy coat takes quite a long time.
 Judging the puppies you can see the changing by checking the part line and shoulder line.
 It can take from twelve to eighteen months for a complete adult coat.
 Yorkie’s do not shed, it is a continuously growing coat.
 Often times you will see a young dog with a full coat and proper color and the dark puppy hair still showing at the bottom of the coat.

-THE HEAD is one of the Yorkie’s most distinctive features.
+The head is one of the Yorkie’s most distinctive features.
 It is balanced, without being fragile or course.
 The skull is flat on top, not too prominent or round, definitely not a Chihuahua head.
 Muzzle not too long, in balance with size of the head.
 The distance from the stop over the crown to the back of the skull and the measurement from the outside set of ear to ear should be approximately the same length.
-A “pussycat” or “doll face” will have too short a muzzle and too deep a stop to have
+A “pussycat” or “doll face” will have too short a muzzle and too deep a stop to have correct proportions.

 The Yorkie gives the appearance of self-importance and vigor.
 They should not be exaggerated in any part.
 Standing about eight inches at the withers, it should be the same length from withers to tail as they are from withers to ground.
 A Yorkie who is low on leg or too high station gives an incorrect overall appearance.
 The Yorkie is well proportioned and very compact.
 The back is level, with the height at the shoulders the same as at the rump.
 YORKIES are a sturdy, well-knit dogs with no extremes.
 In relationship to the body, the neck should not be too long or too short.
 The lack of Spring of Rib, or a long loin is a serious fault.
 Ribs should be oval, gradually rounded at the base and reaching to the elbows, with ample fore chest.
 The back should be level from the withers to set on of the tail.
 There should be NO DIP BEHIND THE SHOULDERS.
 Sway back, camel back and low tail sets are serious faults.